asakusuma/ember-rollup/README.md

 ```

-## rollup entry
+## Custom Rollup Entry

-Some packages don't specify `jsnext:main` or `module` in their `package.json` but in fact provide such stuff, you can do it yourself by using `rollupEntry`.
+Some packages don't specify `jsnext:main` or `module` in their `package.json` but even though
+a module exists.
+You can manually point rollup to the module entry point file path using rollupEntry.

 ```JavaScript
 //my-addon/index.js